CanberkSuner/Expense-Tracker-Java/README.md

 ## 📖 Project Overview & Goal

 The primary goal of this project is to implement a scalable and maintainable software solution for tracking personal finances.
-It addresses the need for real-time budget monitoring and categorized expense logging.
+It addresses the need for dynamic budget monitoring and categorized expense logging.

 We designed a complete system using:
 * **Java SE (JDK 17+)**